danimaaz/NBA-Injury-Analysis-2013-2019/README.md

 ![alt text](https://github.com/danimaaz/NBA-Injury-Analysis-2013-2019-/blob/main/Images%20and%20Graphs/Basic%20EDA%20-%20Images%20%26%20Graphs/Number%20of%20Injuries%20per%20Szn.png "Figure 3")

 From this graph here, we can see that injuries have been increasing since 2013.
 The 2013-14 season only had a grand total of 245 injuries, whereas the 2018-19 season had a total of 547 injuries.
 That is a significant increase that deserves to be investigated.
-Let's look at the severity of injuries per season as well.
-Below is how I classified the severity of each injury (based on the total number of days out):
+Let's look at the severity of injuries per season as well (Figure 4).
+Table 1 details how I classified the severity of each injury (based on the total number of days out):

 **Table 1**: